womenbuildweb3/30daysofweb3.xyz/curriculum/en/9-wrapping-up/1-building-with-lens.md

 Social media is just one application of a social graph, and now with Lens, you have the tools to build applications that reflect the meaningful relationships we have on-chain.

+To be eligible to receive a Lens handle and apply for the accelerator, be sure to submit both your web3rsvp and Lens projects in the project submission form that can be found at the [end of the curriculum](https://www.30daysofweb3.xyz/en/curriculum/9-wrapping-up/3-finale).
+If you have already submitted your web3rsvp project, re-visit the form and update your response.

 ## 👀 Alpha

 The BUIDL Accelerator is coming up fast.
 More details will be presented officially in the coming days, but some alpha: